SERVING THE COMMUNITY FOR OVER 150 YEARS

 1860

 Thomas Dickason moved to the area from Marylebone.
 He erected several of the first buildings in the Newlands area, and a house to sell beer was a priority.
+No photographs exist of him, however, this one featuring his granddaughter, Kate, dressing up as him is a worthy replacement.

 -